Laurens, South Carolina: History

 Before the beginning of the American Civil War, Laurens provided a great deal of political leaders to the state government.
 The state's decision to secede from the Union was influenced by many of them.
 The fighting of the Civil War never neared Laurens, but it was affected by the influx of refugees fleeing Charleston to avoid the progressing Union Army and Navy.
 Several of the refugees settled in Laurens after the war.

 In the postwar Reconstruction years, Laurens's economy evolved to include industry.
 The economic recovery relied upon the creation of the textiles and manufacturing industries.
 Lauren Cotton Mill was founded in 1895 and Watts Mill in 1902.
 Laurens Glass Company was established in 1910, and was one of the largest glass plants in the southeast for over 80 years.
 The Laurens Railroad Company was chartered in 1847.
 The Columbia-Newberry-Laurens Railroad and the Charleston-Western Carolina Railroad are the two major intersections provided by the railroad.

 Laurens and Laurens County is part of the Old 96 District, which also includes Abbeville County, Greenwood County, McCormick County, and Edgefield County.

 The textile, manufacturing, and glass industries were at one point a major source of employment.
 Although many of the textile plants and the glass production facilities have closed over the last 30 years, a variety of industries exist within the county, including corporations like CeramTec, International Paper, Milliken & Company and others.
 Walmart operates a distribution center outside the city near Interstate 385, which is a major employer.
 The area has seen several recent economic retail developments, and is seeing new capital investment in heavy industry, including a major new transmission production facility for German ZF Group.
 The unemployment rate as of February 2012 was 9.6%.

 Laurens was the town chosen for a makeover in the second season of Town Haul.

+The movie Burden (2018 film) was set in the town of Laurens.